PaulZC/IridiumSBD/README.md

 A full set of [examples](https://github.com/PaulZC/IridiumSBD/tree/master/examples) demonstrate how to use both interfaces.

+## Documentation

+You can documentation for the library in the [documentation folder](https://github.com/PaulZC/IridiumSBD/tree/master/documentation)

 ## History

 [Versions 1 and 2](https://github.com/mikalhart/IridiumSBD) of this library were written by Mikal Hart with generous support from [Rock 7 Mobile](http://rock7mobile.com).